-Ludmila has a background in architecture, dance and martial arts.
-Based in The Hague since 2009, she has presented her works in TodaysArt Festival (The Hague, 2013), Space Media Festival (Taipei, 2016), Cinekid (Amsterdam, 2016), PlayfulArts (Den Bosch, 2016), Modern Body Festival (The Hague, 2014 and 2016), MARRES (‘Winter Anti Depression Show’, Maastricht, 2014), Rijksmuseum (The Deepest Sense Symposium, Amsterdam, 2014), Schema Art Museum (Cheongju, South Korea, 2016), La Briqueterie (‘The Conscious Body II’ Residency, Paris, 2013), Korzo Theater and Stroom Den Haag (The Hague, 2012).
+Ludmila has a background in architecture, dance and kung fu.
+She’s based in The Hague since 2009, presenting works at TodaysArt Festival (The Hague, 2013), FILE (São Paulo, 2018), Space Media Festival (Taipei, 2016), Cinekid (Amsterdam, 2016), PlayfulArts (Den Bosch, 2016), Modern Body Festival (The Hague, 2014, 2016), MARRES (Maastricht, 2014), Rijksmuseum (The Deepest Sense Symposium, Amsterdam, 2014), Schema Art Museum (Cheongju, South Korea, 2016), La Briqueterie (‘The Conscious Body II’, Paris, 2013), Korzo Theater and Stroom Den Haag (The Hague, 2012).

 She runs a studio at Quartair Contemporary Art Initiatives, along with partner Mike Rijnierse, and works as freelance set/graphic designer.
 Ludmila often lecturers or coaches young artists at art academies.
 She also organizes workshops relating space, design and sensory experience.